GAONNR/CS101/README.md

 # CS101
 The homework files while learning python 2.7 at KAIST, CS101 In 2015.<br>
-The library files like cs1robots, cs1media, or cs1graphics are the custom library files,<br>
-but It seems they are almost same library from somewhere such as RUR-PLE or PIL.<br>
+This codes use some libraries - cs1robots, cs1graphics, etc. But it seems they are the same libraries as the RUR-PLE, or PIL.